gabriel-rusu/Image-Processor/README.md

 </div>

----

-<p align="center"> Few lines describing your project.
+<p align="center"> Java application that can perform different processing operation on a BMP image that the user selects
     <br>
 </p>